popeadam/Kometa/docs/defaults/guide.md

 You use that key to customize the individual collection or overlay.

 This example disables two keys, which will prevent those collections from being created.
-It also sets the visibility of one of the keys [`top`] so that it is visible on the library tab, the server owner's homescreen and shared user's homescreens (assuming the server owner and/or the shared users have the library pinned to their homescreen)
+It also sets the visibility of one of the keys [`top`] so that it is visible on the library tab, the server owner's home screen and shared user's home screens (assuming the server owner and/or the shared users have the library pinned to their home screen)

 It also changes the resolution overlay to skip applying the overlay to 480p movies.

-The template variables in this example happen to be all shared template variables.
+The Template Variables in this example happen to be all shared Template Variables.

 Press the :fontawesome-solid-circle-plus: icon to learn more